Cytotoxic T cell: Development

-The immune system must recognize millions of potential antigens.
+The immune system must recognize more than a billion potential antigens.
 There are fewer than 30,000 genes in the human body, so it is impossible to have one gene for every antigen.
 Instead, the DNA in millions of white blood cells in the bone marrow is shuffled to create cells with unique receptors, each of which can bind to a different antigen.
 Some receptors bind to tissues in the human body itself, so to prevent the body from attacking itself, those self-reactive white blood cells are destroyed during further development in the thymus, in which iodine is necessary for its development and activity.

 TCRs have two parts, usually an alpha and a beta chain.
 (Some TCRs have a gamma and a delta chain.
 They are inherent to act against stress and form part of the epithelial barrier).
 Hematopoietic stem cells in the bone marrow migrate into the thymus, where they undergo V(D)J recombination of their beta-chain TCR DNA to form a developmental form of the TCR protein, known as pre-TCR.
 If that rearrangement is successful, the cells then rearrange their alpha-chain TCR DNA to create a functional alpha-beta TCR complex.
 This highly-variable genetic rearrangement product in the TCR genes helps create millions of different T cells with different TCRs, helping the body's immune system respond to virtually any protein of an invader.
 The vast majority of T cells express alpha-beta TCRs (αβ T cells), but some T cells in epithelial tissues (like the gut) express gamma-delta TCRs (gamma delta T cells), which recognize non-protein antigens.
 The latter are characterised by their ability to recognise antigens that are not presented.
 In addition, they can recognise microbial toxic shock proteins and self-cell stress proteins.
 T γδ cells possess a wide functional plasticity after recognising infected or transformed cells, as they are able to produce cytokines (IFN-γ, TNF-α, IL-17) and chemokines (IP-10, lymphotactin), trigger cytolysis of target cells (perforins, granzymes...), and interact with other cells, such as epithelial cells, monocytes, dendritic cells, neutrophils and B cells.
 In some infections, such as human cytomegalovirus, there is a clonal expansion of peripheral γδ T cells that have specific TCRs, indicating the adaptive nature of the immune response mediated by these cells.

 T cells with functionally stable TCRs express both the CD4 and CD8 co-receptors and are therefore termed "double-positive" (DP) T cells (CD4^{+}CD8^{+}).
 The double-positive T cells are exposed to a wide variety of self-antigens in the thymus and undergo two selection criteria: